Floatworks and Flotation Therapy | Review

 You can use the whole remaining five minutes to come too or do as I did and sit up and relax in the pod but wake yourself up a little.

-As soon as I was ready, I left the pod room and walked to the Hair and Mirrors room, where there are hairdryers, straighteners, moisturiser and other amenities free to use.
-I dried and straightened my hair and rubbed my skin with some moisturiser before getting some herbal tea and returning to the relaxation room.
+As soon as I was ready, I left the pod room and walked to the Hair and Mirrors room.
+This is where there are hairdryers, straighteners, moisturiser and other amenities free to use.
+I dried and straightened my hair and rubbed my skin with some moisturiser.
+Afterwards I got some herbal tea and returning to the relaxation room.

-When I asked how long I could stay in the relaxation room a team member said we close at 11 pm.
+When I asked how long I could stay in the relaxation room they said they closed at 11pm.
 There is no time limit where customers must get in and get out.
-The whole idea of Floatworks is to relax so there is no rush, no pressure and absolutely no wrong way to do things.
+The whole idea of Floatworks is to relax.
+There is no rush, no pressure and absolutely no wrong way to do things.

 My final thoughts